 The Nomads trail

 The Changthang region, within Ladakh's administration, is a western extension of the vast Tibetan Plateau.
 Tibetan plateau is a land of nomads where life is deeply intertwined with nature.
 Here, the Changpa people live in harmony with their goats and yaks, preserving a way of life passed down for generations.
-This high-altitude expanse, sitting above 4,000 meters, is the birthplace of the world-renowned pashmina wool, known for its unmatched softness and warmth.
-Rugged yet beautiful, Changthang offers a glimpse into a unique and timeless culture shaped by the harsh but awe-inspiring environment.
-Given its altitude, one should be well acclimatized to fully enjoy and safely explore this extraordinary land.
+This high altitude expanse, sitting above 4,000 meters, is the birthplace of the world renowned pashmina wool, known for its unmatched softness and warmth.
+Rugged yet beautiful, Changthang offers a glimpse into a unique and timeless culture shaped by the harsh but awe inspiring environment.
+Given its altitude, one should be well acclimatised to fully enjoy and safely explore this extraordinary land.

 Day 1: Arrive in Leh.